LGN520/farreach-public/ycsb-implementation.md

 				- NOTE: if you use an individual script to run a given experiment multiple times, you can give an iteration number of the current running time, and backup the statistics files to the directory related with the iteration number in the script before next time of running
 				- NOTE: to login Tofino as root in the script such that you can launch and configure switch automatically, you can use `ssh -i <private-key-for-switch> root@bf1 "<command>"`
 		* Coding
+			* TODO: Finish TraceReplay workload
+				- TODO: Get correpsonding trace file based on workloadName
+				- TODO: Limit the maximum number of parsed requests, and the maximum value size based on its paper
+				- TODO: Comment request filtering under static pattern in TraceReplayWorkload -> resort to KeydumpClient and PregeneratedWorkload
+				- TODO: Twitter key -> 16B keybytes by md5 -> inswitchcache.core.Key by fromBytes
+					+ How to implement it more reasonable? -> possible solution:
+						* Change toString() to dump key as two 8B longs, which is "<8B long> <8B long>"
+						* Change fromString() to extract key from "<8B long> <8B long>"
+						* Add a static function Key::convertYcsbString() to convert "user<8B long>" as "<8B long> 0", before invoking fromString()
+						* Add fromBytes() to parse 16B keybytes for Twitter traces
+						* Re-run keydump to generate hot keys, dynamic rules, and pre-generated workloads
+						* NOTE: check affected modules -> ycsb::PregeneratedWorkload, ycsb::DynamicRulemap, common/workloadparser
+			* TODO: Print ratio of write requests with >128B values in keydump
 			* TODO: Take a look at TPC-C benchmark especially for the following concerns
 				- (1) Whether TPC-C benchmark has a version based on Java
 				- (2) Whether TPC-C benchmark can provide/generate skewed workloads